JinlianWang/aws-lambda-authentication-java/README.md

     ...

 ### Set up API Gateway

+Updated(5/19/2021): This section is no longer necessary as now `./3-deploy.sh` will also create an API Gateway in front of Lambda function.

 Follow the following three steps to set up API Gateway in front of Lambda function so that it can be called through HTTP by web or mobile clients.
 1. Follow [Control access to an API with IAM permissions](https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html#api-gateway-control-access-iam-permissions-model-for-calling-api) to create an IAM role that can be used by API Gateway to invoke Lambda function created in the previous section.